Protect the Boundary Waters from sulfide-ore copper mining.

 Map of Boundary Waters Canoe Area Wilderness and greater Quetico-Superior Ecosystem, which includes the Superior National Forest, Voyageurs National Park, and Canada’s Quetico Provincial park.

-The Campaign to Save the Boundary Waters is leading the fight to protect this Wilderness.
+Save the Boundary Waters is leading the fight to protect America's most-visited Wilderness permanently.

 Our leadership has decades of experience defending the Boundary Waters Canoe Area Wilderness and greater Quetico-Superior Ecosystem, which includes the Superior National Forest, Voyageurs National Park, and Canada’s Quetico Provincial park.
 Following in the footsteps of Sigurd Olson, Bud Heinselman, Ernest Oberholtzer, and many more, our movement of fierce Wilderness advocates have been protecting the Quetico Superior region for over 120 years.